r4v3n6101/goldsrc-rs/README.md

 ## Contributing

 Pull requests are welcome.
-This haven't already been tested appropriately.
+This hasn't been tested appropriately.

-So you're welcome!
+So I'll be glad to see your results and bugs.

 ## License